godot-rust/book/src/register/signals.md

 - [`Signal::connect()`][api-signal-connect]
 - [`Signal::emit()`][api-signal-emit]

-They can be used as a fallback for areas that the new typed signal API doesn't cover yet (e.g. Godot's built-in signals), or in situations where you only have some information available at runtime.
+The new typed-signal API should cover the full functionality, but there are situations where information is only available at runtime, making the untyped reflection APIs a good fit.
+We might also combine the two in the future.

 Certain typed-signal features are still planned and will make working with signals even more streamlined.
 Other features are likely not going to be ported to godot-rust, e.g. a `Callable::bind()` equivalent for typed Rust methods.
 Just use closures instead.